STUDY

 Must (necessity)

-The modal auxiliary is used before the main verb as a helping verb in a sentence.
+Modal auxiliaries are placed before the main verb as helping verbs in a sentence.

 Examples